Ashington: Climate and soil

 The climate is cool temperate.
 Summers are drier than on the west coast of Britain, but cooler than southerly areas.
 Winters are cold at times, sometimes with snow.
 The soil is of a dark brown colour, free draining and gritty.
 It is very good for growing vegetables.
 Tender perennials are rare; some palms will grow, but need winter protection.
 Although Phormiums (New Zealand flax) grow in displays in Newbiggin, salt-laden winds may afford them some protection.
 The most exposed part of the town is to the east.
 High trees in Hirst Park give considerable shelter.
 The west part is much more sheltered, especially the wooded valley of the River Wansbeck.
 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

-Environs and villages surrounding Ashington

-Working in a clockwise direction from the north west of Ashington are the following places.